-I. State and Local Agency Obligations
+State and Local Agency Obligations Ι.

 These bonds, notes, warrants or other evidences of indebtedness of any local agency within this state, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by the local agency or by a department, board, agency, or authority of the local agency rated "A" or better (or its equivalent).
-In addition, the Fund is further authorized to purchase bonds and notes of any of the other 49 United States that are rated "AA" or better (or its equivalent).
+In addition, the Fund is further authorized to purchase bonds and notes of any of the other 49 United States that are rated "AA" or better (or its equivalent) including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 states.
 These shall be limited to 60 months maximum maturity.
 No more than 30% of the cost value of the portfolio at time of purchase is to be invested in municipal bonds.
 The total value invested in any one issuer shall not exceed 5% of the issuer's net worth.
 Purchases of bonds from local agencies or states on negative credit watch by a major rating agency shall be prohibited.